maciejgz/microservice-search/README.md

 - Spring boot admin - monitoring of the services

 ### ms-stock-service
-Stock service connected to PostgreSQL database - stock. <br />
+Stock service connected to PostgreSQL database - `stock`. <br />
-Works on port range: 8091-8093
+Works on ports: 8091-8093

 ### ms-cms-service
-Stock service connected to PostgreSQL database - cms. <br />
+Stock service connected to PostgreSQL database - `cms`. <br />
-Works on port range: 8100-8102
+Works on ports: 8100-8102

 The main goal of this project is to find the best solution for the search functionality in the distributed system when data to be searched or sorted is located in different services.